 Motion made by Chris Coulter and seconded by J. Howard Fisk to recommend the approval of new CEDS members as listed above.
 Motion carried.

-Howard offered to contact Dr Hal Higdon, who serves on the Cox Board of Directors, to see if he has any recommendations for the CEDS Committee.
+Howard offered to contact Dr Hal Higdon, who is President of the Cox Board of Directors, to see if he has any recommendations for the CEDS Committee.

 Jason responded, yes that would be helpful.